khalil-research/PyEPO/docs/source/content/examples/function.rst

 Negative Identity Backpropagation (NID)
 ========================================

+Negative Identity Backpropagation (NID) [#f6]_ treats the solver as a negative identity mapping during the backward pass, which is equivalent to DBB with certain hyperparameter.
+It is hyperparameter-free and does not require any additional computationally expensive call to the solver on the backward pass.

 .. autoclass:: pyepo.func.negativeIdentity
     :noindex:
     :members:

-Negative Identity Backpropagation (NID) [#f6]_ treats the solver as a negative identity mapping during the backward pass, which is equivalent to DBB with certain hyperparameter.
-It is hyperparameter-free and does not require any additional computationally expensive call to the solver on the backward pass.
+``pyepo.func.negativeIdentity`` supports to solve optimization problems in parallel, parameter ``processes`` is the number of processors, 0 for using all available cores.

 .. code-block:: python

    import pyepo

-   dbb = pyepo.func.negativeIdentity(optmodel, processes=2)
+   nid = pyepo.func.negativeIdentity(optmodel, processes=2)

 Differentiable Perturbed Optimizer (DPO)